 You’ll see A LOT of different kinds of transportation within Metro Manila – trains, taxis, buses, jeepneys, tricycles, pedicabs, motorcycles, etc.

 Public transportation can be a bit tricky, especially for first-time visitors.
 Taxis are relatively cheap – just make sure to ask the driver to use the meter.
-You can also use Uber within Metro Manila or get your own private car (get one with a driver because city traffic is crazy!).
+You can also use Grab within Metro Manila or get your own private car (get one with a driver because city traffic is crazy!).